 eKYC: The Before and After

 Even though some organizations struggle to adapt, these changes are vital in terms of saving clients and the company’s reputation.
 We are now used to receiving help fast, and preferably – remote.
-With the assistance of artificial intelligence (AI), the eKYC process is the new and improved version.
+With the assistance of artificial intelligence (AI), the eKYC process is a new and improved version.

-This adaptation best describes the digitalization of today’s reality where consumers strive for security measures and fast results.
+This adaptation best describes the digitalization of today’s reality, where consumers strive for security measures and fast results.
 If we take the global pandemic as an example, we know for a fact that it influenced our habits which were drastically changed.
 Many elevated their retail businesses to e-commerce platforms as well.
 Naturally, the need for digital identity verification rose to combat the wider sphere of fraud.

 Various Techniques of eKYC

 The need to adapt is also required to meet the standards of the traditional verification security measures.
 With the help of AI and machine learning, facial recognition via video and submitting your ID document are great eKYC methods that provide quick and accurate results.
 Since it’s much harder to falsify videos than still images or selfies, videos lower the risk of fraud.
 This method adds a liveness factor, ensuring that the video can’t be pre-recorded.
 There are two main types of eKYC: